CiscoDevNet/terraform-provider-sdwan/website/docs/d/system_feature_template.html.md

 * `template_description` - Long Description of  System type Feature Template
 * `device_type` - Type of device which supports  Feature Template
+* `template_type`: Type of Template from "Cisco System" and "System"
 * `template_min_version` - Minimum Version for the  Feature template
 * `template_definition` - Configuration for  System type Feature Template, (see [below for nested schema])
 * `factory_default` - Boolean flag indicating whether  System type Feature Template is factory default or not